Projects

 implementation.

-Below is a demonstration smooth scroller container along with
+Below is a demonstration of SmoothScroller along with controls

-Although the easing selector only includes five options, the
+Although the easing selector in this demo only includes five

-scroll method's easing argument accepts any valid set of
+options, the scroll method's easing argument accepts any valid

 P2x, P2y ]), along with the standard